Divine (performer): Early disco work and Polyester: 1979–1983

 Divine eventually decided to abandon his agent, Robert Hussong, and replace him with his English friend Bernard Jay.
 Jay suggested that with his love of clubs, Divine could obtain work performing in them; as a result, Divine first appeared in 1979 at a gay club in Fort Lauderdale, Florida, where his unscripted act included shouting "fuck you" repeatedly at the audience and then getting into a fight with another drag queen, a gimmick that proved popular with the club's clientele.
 Subsequently, he saw the commercial potential of including disco songs in with his act and, with Tom Eyen and composer Henry Krieger, created "Born to be Cheap" in 1981.
-In 1981 Divine appeared in John Waters's next film, Polyester, starring as Francine Fishpaw.
+In 1981 Divine appeared in John Waters' next film, Polyester, starring as Francine Fishpaw.
 Unlike earlier roles, Fishpaw was not a strong female but a meek and victimized woman who falls in love with her dream lover, Todd Tomorrow, played by Tab Hunter.
 In real life, tabloid publications claimed a romantic connection between them, an assertion both denied.
 The film was released in "Odorama", accompanied by "scratch 'n' sniff" cards for the audience to smell at key points in the film.
 Soon after Polyester, Divine auditioned for a male role in Ridley Scott's upcoming science-fiction film Blade Runner.
 Even though Scott thought Divine unsuitable for the part, he claimed to be enthusiastic about Divine's work and was very interested in including him in another of his films, but ultimately this never came about.